Take your first steps as a fiction writer with

 Session 4: Setting and Mood

 In this next session, we’ll focus on creating settings that transport your readers through space and time, while also adding some atmosphere to your story.
-You’ll use visual prompts, sharp observation, and your senses to provoke a variety of emotional responses.
-Then you’ll write the opening of a story and share it with your peers.
+You’ll use visual prompts and your senses to provoke a variety of emotional responses in your readers.
+Then you’ll write the opening of a story and workshop it with the group.
+There’s a group Zoom with a guest author.

 Session 5: Story Structure

 In this penultimate session, you’ll explore the different shapes and forms stories can take, and think about simple ways to develop pace and plot in your writing.
-You’ll think about beginnings, middles and ends, write some flash fiction, and then create a longer piece of writing to share with your fellow writers.
+You’ll think about beginnings, middles and ends, write some flash fiction, and then create a longer piece of writing to workshop with the group.
+Your tutor will respond to the practical exercises.

 Session 6: Pull it all Together

 In the final session, you’ll culminate all the techniques you’ve learned as you write a longer piece of writing of up to 3,000 words.
-You can write something completely new, or rework a piece you wrote earlier in the course and create a short story or novel opening out of it.
-You’ll learn some key ways to beat writer’s block, discover some practical editing tips, and you’ll go through some writing warm-ups to help you get started.
-There will also be a live ‘meet the expert’ Q&A Zoom session with a guest author to end the course on an exciting note.
+You can write something completely new, or rework a piece you wrote earlier in the course to create a short story or novel opening.
+You’ll learn some key ways to beat writer’s block, discover some practical editing tips and plan your next steps.
+You can ask the tutor anything during the session, and your tutor will give you individual written feedback on your final submission.

 Your Tutor: Mandy Byatt

-Mandy Byatt’s debut novel, Just Another Liar, was published by Avon Books in January 2022.
-She started this novel during an online writing course in 2016.
-She has since been shortlisted in the Gransnet/HQ novel competition and Woman & Home short story competition as well as long-listed in the HWA/Sharpe Books Unpublished Novel Award and Orange Pathé screenwriting competition.
+Mandy Byatt is author of two psychological suspense novels, Just Another Liar and The Younger Woman, published by Avon Books.
+She has been shortlisted in the Gransnet/HQ novel competition and Woman & Home short story competition as well as long-listed in the HWA/Sharpe Books Unpublished Novel Award and Orange Pathé screenwriting competition.
 She was also a winner of a Radio 5 Live monologue competition.
-In 2021, she completed an MA in Creative Writing at the University of East Anglia.
+In 2021, she completed an MA in Creative Writing at the University of East Anglia, and she has run online creative writing groups for Faber Academy and New Writing North.

 Why choose this course?

-Flexible learning The course fits in easily with your lifestyle as well providing regular deadlines to keep you motivated.
+Flexible learning Study when suits you in a fully tutored course with deadlines to keep you motivated.
 With lifetime access to the course materials, you can come back for reminder lessons whenever needed

-Direct tutor feedback on your work As well as weekly general feedback shared with the class, your tutor will provide personalised written feedback on your final submission and be on hand via forums to answer any of your questions throughout the course
+Direct tutor feedback on your work As well as weekly general feedback shared with the class and an introductory Zoom meeting, your tutor will provide personalised written feedback on your final submission and be on hand via forums to answer any of your questions throughout the course

-Weekly peer-to-peer feedback You’ll get regular input from your peers and learn how to read like an editor to provide helpful feedback in return
+Weekly peer-to-peer feedback You’ll get regular input from your peers as you workshop your writing and learn how to read like an editor, producing incisive commentary on why a piece of writing works (or not)

 Small class sizes With no more than 15 people per course, you’re guaranteed to receive personalised attention from your tutors and classmates